 Remark 7.1 (Other kinds of bases).
-There are other subspace projection methods for solving eigenvalue problems that use bases other than Krylov subspaces.
-For example, the Jacobi-Davidson method and the LOBPCG algorithm uses alternative ideas to build a search space.
+There are subspace projection methods for eigenvalue problems that involve bases other than Krylov subspaces.
+For example, the Jacobi-Davidson method [57] and the LOBPCG algorithm [31] use alternative ideas to build a search space.
 These methods may also be combined with sRR.